Hunter Dozier Player Props: Royals vs. Angels

-The Kansas City Royals, including Hunter Dozier (batting .167 in his past 10 games, with a home run, a walk and an RBI), battle starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Kansas City Royals, including Hunter Dozier (batting .167 in his past 10 games, with a home run, a walk and an RBI), battle starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Rangers.
+He had a hitless performance in his previous game (0-for-2) against the Rangers.

 Hunter Dozier Game Info & Props vs. the Angels